 Drip Tray: This the serving station where you place your cup, a good drip tray should enable to use different heights of cups, short/long.

-Boilers: This is basically the engine room where the coffee is made (pressured water forced through ground coffee).
+Boilers: This is basically the engine room where the coffee is made.
 Single boilers enable you to make one cup at time while dual boilers make two cups at a go.
 Dual boilers tend to be more costly than single boiler.

-Things to Consider Before Getting a Coffee Machine
+Things to Consider Before Getting a Coffee Maker

 Time Constrains: Some machines take more time to brew a cup than others.
-If you only need a machine for a quick coffee, capsule and bean to cup machines are good options.
-If you are shoert of time, a bigger voltage machine.
-It will shorten the heat up time.
+If you only need a coffee maker for a quick coffee, capsule and bean to cup machines are good options.
+If you are short of time, a bigger voltage will shorten the heat up time.

 Number of cups you need

 It you are looking to make many cups of coffee.
 You might as well get a drip`machine but if you take a few espresso will serve you well.